metno/S-ENDA-documentation/source/doi_howto.rst

 Preparing a Dataset
 ===================
 Below, the steps required to prepare and expose a dataset are briefly overviewed, together with the steps necessary to have a DOI assigned by METNO's DOI registration agency, i.e. DataCite.
 The focus here is on netCDF data.
-Guidance on how to create dataset in netCDF format can be found online, and will not be included in this documentation.
+Guidance on how to create datasets in netCDF format can be found online, and will not be included in this documentation.

 Supplying the right Metadata
 ----------------------------